WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

 The Message Bridge can be run on any system with the following requirements
 * Python 2.7
 * pySerial
-* Wireless Things radio with firmware version of at least Serial V0.88 or USB V0.53
+* WirelessThings radio with firmware version of at least Serial V0.88 or USB V0.53

 ## Invoking
 Starting the Message Bridge can be done though several means as detailed below